tutorcruncher/timecruncher/_posts/2016-04-02-gaming-oxbridge-admissions.md

 You might think so, but a recent chat with a Cambridge don who did admissions revealed that a lot of other factors play a significant part.
 I asked, what does the ideal Cambridge candidate look like, in terms of having the best chance of getting in?
 His answer was simple - a candidate with the maximum chance of getting in would:

-**Be privately educated at an elite school, but then have attended a state sixth form and invested the money they saved on private tuition.**
+#### 1. Be privately educated at an elite school, but then have attended a state sixth form and invested the money they saved on private tuition.

 Private schools undeniably do a fantastic job but universities are under pressure to balance their books in terms of state/private entrants.
 But institutions do not take a potted educational history into account, merely the type of school you attend right now.
 Therefore, swapping out to a state sixth form could be a smart move.

-**Have done traditional A-level subjects.**
+#### 2. Have done traditional A-level subjects.

 The universities have an unofficial black list of subjects which they deem either un-academic or soft options.
 They include Art, Drama, Psychology, Sociology.
 Much safer (and more impressive) to excel at Maths, hard sciences, history, english, languages, etc.

-**Apply for Art History, Classics, or Music particularly if you fulfil option 1.**
+#### 3. Apply for Art History, Classics, or Music particularly if you fulfil option 1.

 A couple of subjects, for historic reasons, are particularly dominated by private school entrants, like those listed.
 If you apply as a credible state school applicant then colleges will be queuing up.
 Some subjects have an acceptance rate of less than 10% whereas in classics you have almost a 1 in 2 chance.

-**Apply to a subject where their gender is underrepresented.**
+#### 4. Apply to a subject where their gender is underrepresented.

 There has been a gender disparity between some arts and science subjects for many years, but now universities are under pressure to address this.
 A girl applying to computer science or physics, or a boy applying to history of art or modern languages.